chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/CONTRIBUTING.md

 - §3.2 Frontend-Beans must be serializable
     - Add `implements Serializable`
     - Add `private static final long serialVersionUID = 1L;`
-        - It does not directly affect the code, but it's good practice to manually add it to serializable classes.
+        - It does not directly affect the code, but it's good practice to manually add it to serializable classes
-        - In theory any long will do, but starting with "1" is a good practice when it comes to versioning.
+        - In theory any long will do, but starting with "1" is a good practice when it comes to versioning

 ## §4 Backend-Interfaces
 - §4.1 POJOs